tapjs/tapjs/README.md

 * tap-assert: A collection of assert functions that return TAP result objects.
 * tap-consumer: A stream interface for consuming TAP data.
-* tap-global-harness: A default harness that provides the top-level support for running TAP tests.
-* tap-harness: A class that runs tests.
-(Tests are also Harnesses, which is how sub-tests run.)
 * tap-producer: A class that produces a TAP stream by taking in result objects.
 * tap-results: A class for keeping track of TAP result objects as they